j-osephlong/Python-Text-Editor/README.md

     Removes any cases of a string in file (string), and replaces this with a new string [replace-with-string]

     Replace with string argument is optional, running command with out it just removes the requested string

+#Plugin support
+The newest update allows for plugin support.
+All plugins have a text file, called their list file, named the same as the python file for the plugin, which lists all of the functions in the python file.

+For example, if you had two functions in the python file, the list file will list the function's names like so,

+  node.txt

+    node_function

+    second_node_function

+When a plugin function is called, the text editor creates a temporary file and outputs the currently opened file into it.
+This is used so the plugins can manipulate the text file.
+When the function exits, the text editor opens and then deletes the temp file.

+    -load, [plugin]

+  Loads the specified plugin (plugin).
+If the plugin's list file is named node.txt, the plugin argument would be just node.

+    -[plugin function] [arg1] [arg2] [arg3] ...

+  Runs specified plugin function (plugin function), as listed in plugin list file, with as many arguments (arg1, arg2, arg3, ...) as the function calls for.

+Theoretically plugins allow the skilled python programmer could use this to do really cool things with data and stuff.
+Amen.